-- 8.1.2 Serious allegations of officer misconduct may implicate both a violation of a criminal statute and of an agency's rules and regulations.
+8.1.2 Serious allegations of officer misconduct may implicate both a violation of a criminal statute and of an agency's rules and regulations.
 As a result, a criminal investigation and an administrative disciplinary investigation may be needed to properly resolve a misconduct complaint.
-In general, criminal investigations and administrative investigations should be kept separate to the extent possible, with criminal investigations led by the County Prosecutor's Office preceding internal affairs disciplinary investigation are needed, the internal affairs investigator from the subject officer's agency may be expected to help conduct both.
-Under these circumstances, the methods employed in the criminal investigation. - 8.1.3 Typically, this conflict will become most apparent during subject officer interviews.
-As already explained, a subject officer has the right to remain silent during a criminal investigative interview.
-But the same officer must cooperate and answer questions posed by their employer during an administrative disciplinary interview.
-So while the internal affairs investigator cannot require a subject officer to answer questions during a criminal interview, he or she can require that officer to answer questions during an administrative disciplinary interview.
+In general, criminal investigations and administrative investigations should be kept separate to the extent possible, with criminal investigations led by the County Prosecutor's Office preceding internal affairs disciplinary investigations.
+However, in some cases where both a criminal and an administrative disciplinary investigation are needed, the internal affairs investigator from the subject officer's agency may be expected to help conduct both.
+Under these circumstances, the methods employed in the criminal investigation conflict with those used in the administrative investigation.